 Remember the Motorola Atrix?
 It was a smartphone that doubled as the guts of a desktop PC when you popped it in a dock.
 It was a neat idea, but didn’t really take off.
 Now a new start-up is having another crack in the form of Andromium.

 The phone in your pocket is probably about as powerful as a desktop PC, so the theory goes.
 So why not harness that power and not waste money on separate machines?
-Instead, just dock your smartphone and it'll handle all the tasks of a desktop.
-Add a keyboard and mouse, and you're away.
+Instead, just dock your smartphone and it’ll handle all the tasks of a desktop.

 You’ll need to download the Andromium app too.